MicrosoftDocs/openapi-docs/OpenAPI/kiota/request-builders.md

 - body: the request body if supported.
 - query parameters: an object or callback to set the request query parameters.
 - headers: an object or callback to set the request headers.
 - options: a list of request options to set for the request.
-These options are generally read by the middleware pipeline.
+The middleware pipeline is the primary consumer of these options.

-These method will return an abstract request information object, that can be passed to the request adapter for execution, or use with other tasks (e.g. batching of requests).
+These methods return an abstract request information object that can be passed to the request adapter for execution, or used with other tasks (for example, batching of requests).

 ### Request executors

-Request executor methods follow this `{HTTPMethodName}{Suffix}` naming convention, where a suffix is applied when it makes sense for the target language (e.g. GetAsync in C#).
+Request executor methods follow this `{HTTPMethodName}{Suffix}` naming convention, where a suffix is applied when it makes sense for the target language (for example, `GetAsync` in C#).
 These methods accept the same parameter set as the request generators as they call into these methods to generate the request and then pass the request information to the request adapter for execution.
-They provide an additional parameter:
+They provide an extra parameter:

-- responseHandler: this parameter may be used to bypass the standard response handling for the current request and access the native HTTP response object.
+- responseHandler: this parameter might be used to bypass the standard response handling for the current request and access the native HTTP response object.